BenjaminFrench/liri-node-app/README.md

 node liri.js do-what-it-says
 `

-Reads random.txt and executes the commands.
+* Reads random.txt and executes the commands.
+* Can read multiple lines of commands.
+* Each command should be on a new line.
+* If a command is being given an argument, there must be a comma between the command and argument.
+The argument must be in regular quotes, not single.